LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 ## How to run this example

-Please be informed that you need EDP credentials with MRN Service entitled.
+Please be informed that you need RDP credentials with MRN Service entitled.
 The first step is unzip or download the example project folder into a directory of your choice, then choose how to run application based on your environment below.

 ### A console example
 1. Go to project folder in console
 2. Run ```$> pip install -r requirements.txt``` command in a console to install all the dependencies libraries.
-3. Then you can run mrn_console_app.py application with the following command
+3. Then you can run cloud_mrn_console_app.py application with the following command
     ```
-    $> python mrn_console_app.py --hostname <EDP WebSocket Hostname> --port <WebSocket Port> --client_id <EDP Client ID> --user <EDP Username> --password <EDP Password> --ric <MRN RIC name>
+    $> python cloud_mrn_console_app.py --hostname <RDP WebSocket Hostname> --port <WebSocket Port> --client_id <RDP Client ID> --user <RDP Username> --password <RDP Password> --ric <MRN RIC name>
     ```
 Optionally, the application subscribes ```MRN_STORY``` RIC code MRN by default.
 You can pass your interested MRN RIC code to ```--ric``` parameter on the application command line.
 The supported MRN RIC codes are ```MRN_STORY```, ```MRN_TRNA```, ```MRN_TRNA_DOC``` and ```MRN_TRSI``` only. the application